(Click here to read Endorsements)

 To listen again, as I did, to a recording session Powell made when he was given a single day leave from an insane asylum, is to not just hear the soaring music, but the transcendent spirit of a man who was able, for a time, to overcome one painful, destructive obstacle after another (external and internal) and still make the most glorious art.
 Such is the nature of this book, you will likely want to stop and hear the music it describes from each period of Bud’s life, and you will inevitably hear it in a far richer way.

+The five years Powell spent based in Paris is the most “novelistic” portion of the book, given the rich source material and first-hand reporting the author engaged in.
 Also, for the first time, Powell’s years in sanitariums is closely chronicled, due to a court case won by the author to gain access to state mental health records.
 The resulting narrative of his incarcerations is stunningly revelatory of the primitive treatment methods of the time.
-One can only speculate on how much more brilliant and original music we would have had from Bud, if only he hadn’t spend so many years effectively imprisoned for unjustified lengths of time and subjected to barbaric shock treatments.
+One can only speculate on how much more brilliant and original music we would have had from Bud, if only he hadn’t spend so many years effectively imprisoned for unjustified lengths of time and subjected to barbaric shock treatments. |